Marius-450/marius_turtle_alpha/README.md

 * divided the memory used for the background bitmap (around 7200 Bytes saved for 240x240).
 It draw the tiniest bitmap that can be scaled to full screen for any display shape.
 * turtle object have a new `scale` parameter (default : 1), that divide the memory used by the foreground bitmap by the square of the scale value.
 It also divide height and width by this value, and each pixel drawn on the bitmap is rendered by `scale`^2 pixels on the screen. (for 240x240 display and colors between 5 and 16 : scale = 1 -> 28800 Bytes, scale = 2 -> 7200 Bytes)

+### Logo mode vs Standard mode
+I noticed the default mode was not consistent with the documentation.
+Default heading was toward East, but East was 90 instead of 0 and the directions heading were those of logo mode.

+* `mode()` method now implemented and consistent with documentation
+* default mode is "logo"
+* default heading is 0 : East for "standard", North for "logo"

 ### Other
 * added `pensize()` method to set and get the pen size.
 Works with goto, and rotate.
 At any angle, the thickness stay the same.
 * added `speed()` method to set and get the speed of the drawing. default is 6.
 1 is slowest, 10 is fast, 0 is "instantaneous" or "the faster you can get" dependant of the pen size.